Cimbali/CleanLinks/README.md

 It also allows to remove affiliate/tracking tags from URLs by the use of configurable patterns, being the most common used ones defined by default (ie, UTM, AFF, REF, etc)

+You can [test the current (master) link cleaning code online](https://cimbali.github.io/CleanLinks/), by pasting a link in the text area and clicking the "Clean it!" button.

 #### Get it from the AMO page:

 <https://addons.mozilla.org/addon/clean-links-webext/>